newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 ```
 ````

 - `preview`: `true` or `false`.
-Determines whether to show a live preview of the code inside the fenced code block.
+Determines whether to show a live preview using the code inside of the fenced code block.

 ````md
 ```js preview=true